 Designer hallucinogens produce effects similar to those of other, more conventional psychedelic drugs such as psilocybin and LSD although, depending on the exact drug taken, the duration of these effects can vary considerably.
 Some of these include:3,33,36

 - Severe confusion.

 Despite these similarities, there are some distinctions between conventional psychedelics and synthetic hallucinogens.
 Unlike with typical hallucinogens, users of NBOMes have reported depersonalization, or the loss of the sense of self,3 an effect more often reported with the use of dissociative drugs such as ketamine.

 Although there is little experimental data about the toxic effects of synthetic hallucinogens, many severe reactions in users have been reported in the medical literature.
 Some of the most common of these include:3,38

 Dependence and Addiction

-Though in existence for many years, conventional hallucinogens have not been reported to produce withdrawal symptoms and they are typically seen as having minimal addictive potential, unlike other drugs of abuse.39 This is likely because their effects decline rapidly with frequent use, and they have little effect in the ventral tegmental area of the brain (the “reward center”).7
+Though in existence for many years, conventional hallucinogens have not been reported to produce withdrawal symptoms and they are typically seen as having minimal addictive potential, unlike other drugs of abuse.39 This is likely because their effects decline rapidly with frequent use and they have little effect in the ventral tegmental area of the brain (the “reward center”).7

 These facts make it unlikely that synthetic hallucinogens will elicit a progression towards chemical dependence and addiction.
-These drugs do have some effects and toxicities that distinguish them from conventional psychedelics, however, so it is possible that there is a danger of addiction from using them.
+These drugs do have some effects and toxicities that distinguish them from conventional psychedelics, however, so it is possible that there is a danger of addiction when using them.